 “But it’s a-different” you start to say in an unrecognizable accent.

-Yes, to you, but after the 100th photo they all start to look and sound pretty similar to everyone else.
+Yes, to you, but after the one-hundredth photo they all start to look and sound pretty similar to everyone else.
 While friends and family are probably excited to have their world traveler home, they don’t need to hear about every mundane detail.

 Some sample “don’t” conversations: